westonstearns/for_loop_intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:ba6e1a41f2
 ## For() loop improved

+The last exercise shows the value of a for loop when you need to print out many forms of the same string.
+The higher the number of outputs the more useful the loop is.
+Imagin printing thousands of lines manually.
+It would be far too time consuming to complete.

+Nonetheless, there are still ways we can improve our loop.

 You can even simplify the code even more: <p>```c(2010,2011,2012,2013,2014,2015,2016)```</p> <p>can also be written as `2010:2016`;</p> this creates the exact same sequence.

 *** =instructions
 - Replace the ```c(2010,2011,2012,2013,2014,2015,2016)``` with `2010:2016`.